 A fascinating new composition by Anna Thorvaldsdottir will flow through Harpa during the opening festivities of the Reykjavík Arts Festival.
-The building itself plays an integral part in METAXIS, an installation for a scattered orchestra, electric sound and space.
+The building itself plays an integral part in METAXIS, an installation for a scattered orchestra and space.
 Groups of musicians from the Iceland Symphony Orchestra will appear around the building as listeners are granted a unique opportunity to walk around the space and experience shifting perceptions of the music.
 This creates a personal relationship between each and every guest and this latest work by one of the leading composers of our times.
 The soundscape of METAXIS is a multi-layered and surprising creation, much like the building it encompasses.

 Anna Thorvaldsdottir is a highly respected composer.
 Her accolades include the prestigious Nordic Council Music Prize.
 Her works have been performed by many of the world’s leading orchestras and ensembles.